Top 10 U2 Songs

 # 8 – Zooropa

 Released in 1993 from the album of the same name, Zooropa is, without doubt, one of the band’s most experimental tracks.
-Inspired by cyberpunk literature and a utopian image for Europe (which, at the time, was in flux), this is a bizarre and dreamy alternative rock track, of the like the band had never made before (or since).
+Inspired by cyberpunk literature and a utopian image for Europe (which, at the time, was in flux), this is a bizarre and dreamy alternative rock track, like the band had ever made before (or since).

-The track starts with some atmospheric synth pads and garbled radio chatter before an ominous piano riff begins.
+The track starts with atmospheric synth pads and garbled radio chatter, then an ominous piano riff begins.
 This is soon joined by deep guitar notes as the chatter picks up pace, but everything then drops away as a heavily flanged guitar begins, along with the drum beat.
-It’s not long before Bono’s vocals join the mix, sounding slightly more hazy and distant than usual, he cleverly incorporates various advertising slogans into the lyrics, creating the impression of a Blade Runner-like world of all-powerful futuristic neon advertisements.
+It’s not long before Bono’s vocals join the mix, sounding slightly more hazy and distant than usual.
+He cleverly incorporates various advertising slogans into the lyrics, creating the impression of a Blade Runner-like world of all-powerful futuristic neon advertisements.

 There can be no doubt that the band achieved what they wanted with this song, crafting a tangible world in which listeners could really get lost in.
 Zooropa was received decently enough, and today is remembered fondly as a fascinating oddity.
 As such, the song has more than earned its place on this list.